 Pennsylvania's Enterprise to Link Information for Children Across Networks (PELICAN) is the Departments of Human Services and Education's initiative to combine the state's early learning programs under a single management information system.
-PELICAN, will serve as the authoritative contact list for the program.
-Notices and announcements and other communications will be dispersed based on email addresses pulled from this source.
-Information in PELICAN should be updated, at minimum, on a monthly basis.
+PELICAN serves as the authoritative contact list for the program.
+Notices and announcements and other communications are dispersed based on email addresses pulled from this source.
+Providers are expected to update information in PELICAN monthly